Raising of school leaving age in England and Wales: England

-2006 Education reform act
+2006 Education Reform Act

-Reports published in November 2006 suggested that Education Secretary Alan Johnson was exploring ways to raise the school leaving age in England to 18, just over 40 years later than the last rise in 1972, pointing to the decline in unskilled jobs and the need for young people to be equipped for modern day employment.
+Reports published in November 2006 suggested that Education Secretary Alan Johnson was exploring ways to raise the school leaving age in 'England' to 18, just over 40 years later than the last rise in 1972, pointing to the decline in unskilled jobs and the need for young people to be equipped for modern day employment.

-Participation Age
+Participation age

 A year later, on 6 November 2007, Prime Minister Gordon Brown unveiled the government's plans in the Queen's Speech.
 The plans included the duty for parents to assist their children in education or training participation until the date of their 18th birthday, as well as detailing proposed moves to reform the apprenticeship system and to improve achievement for children in care.
 The Education and Skills Act 2008, when it came into force in the 2013 academic year, initially required participation in some form of education or training until the school year in which the child turned 17, followed by the age being raised to the young person's 18th birthday in 2015.
-This was referred to as raising the "participation age" to distinguish it from the school leaving age which remains at 16.
+This was referred to as raising the "participation age" to distinguish it from the school leaving age which remained at 16.
 To qualify as participation the young person must be in education or training for the equivalent of one day a week (at a minimum).
 The local council is responsible for ensuring that a suitable place is available.